badabam/zsh-setup/README.md

 Good luck!

 **Copy each command and paste it into the Terminal.
-Run it by pressing `Enter`.**
-**If a command does not work and you can't fix the problem, continue with the next command**
+Run it by pressing `Enter`.
+If a command does not work and you can't fix the problem, continue with the next command.**

 ## Install Homebrew and Command Line Tools